Chinawhite (nightclub): Fitzrovia club

 In 2009, Chinawhite undertook an extensive 16-week refurbishment project which was completed by Phelan Construction Ltd the same year.
 The new club in Fitzrovia a main room, a VIP room, an Asian inspired "Mao Room" and an upstairs bar called the Code.
 It continues to be a celebrity hotspot and one of the eminent brands in London nightlife.

 Belfast club

 In September 2014, it was reported in Business and Leadership and the Belfast Telegraph that Chinawhite was to open a club in Belfast, and would employ 60 people at the new venue.
 The club is to locate in the city's Linen Quarter.
 This ceased trade in late 2018.

 Chinawhite Manchester

 In November 2018 Chinawhite Manchester opened, located on 244 Deansgate.
 The design is styled to take inspiration from the original Chinawhite and features an opulent interior with Asian influences.

+Ownership

+The nightclub is run by the Chinawhite Group.
+Firstfind Limited oversees the central office functions and grants licenses for locations to operate under the "Chinawhite" brand.
+The largest single shareholder is Elstrad Ltd, held in trust for Constantine Kulukundis.
+The Kulukundis family holds a reputable name within the international shipping industry.
+Following closely is Pareto Investments, owned by Fred Moss.
+The third major shareholder is So Ha Garment Co Ltd, with an unknown benefactor.